thombashi/pingparsing/README.rst

                             system default if not specified.
 This option will be ignored if the system does not support timeout itself.
                             See also ping(8) [-W timeout] option description.
-                            note: meaning of the 'timeout' may differ from system to system.
+                            note: The meaning of the 'timeout' may differ from system to system.
       -I INTERFACE, --interface INTERFACE
                             network interface
       --addopts OPTIONS     extra command line options